Shawnaays/power_bi/README.md

 The data is split across multiple files, and they are unable to make good use of it.
 Your mission is to provide them with a complete solution which will help them analyze through nice looking reports

+What I have learned in this project :

+* Retrieve data from the many sources 10%
+* Apply necessary transformations in Power Query
+* Design a proper data model
+*Create any necessary measure that will answer business questions
+* Design reports, that provides all the answers the business needs